Sunday, 17 April 2011

 "Thanks."
 I snapped the lens cap back on.
 "How long you been up here?"

-Again the timid smile, followed by an apologetic shrug.
+Again the timid smile, and an apologetic shrug.
 Once, many years ago, I met a Basque shepherd in these mountains.
-My French had bailed me out on that day.
-Instinctively I reached for it again, but the man's dark skin and almond eyes caught the parlez-vous in my throat.
+My French had bailed me out that day.
+Now I instinctively reached for it again, but the man's dark skin and almond eyes caught the parlez-vous in my throat.

 "¿Habla español?"
 I ventured.